-- Bachelor of Science in Architecture / Bachelor of Science in Architecture with Honours - Bachelor of Quantity Surveying / Bachelor of Quantity Surveying with Honours - Bachelor of Urban and Regional Planning / Bachelor of Urban and Regional Planning with Honours - Bachelor of Landscape Architecture / Bachelor of Landscape Architecture with Honours - Bachelor of Science in Construction / Bachelor of Science in Construction with Honours - Bachelor of Science (Geoinformatics) / Bachelor of Science in Geoinformatics with Honours - Bachelor of Engineering (Geomatics) / Bachelor of Geomatics Engineering with Honours - Bachelor of Science (Land Administration and Development) / Bachelor of Science in Land Administration and Development with Honours - Bachelor of Science (Property Management) / Bachelor of Real Estate with Honours
+- 1. Bachelor of Science in Architecture with Honours - 2.
+Bachelor of Quantity Surveying with Honours - 3.
+Bachelor of Urban and Regional Planning with Honours - 4.
+Bachelor of Landscape Architecture with Honours - 5.
+Bachelor of Science in Construction with Honours - 6.
+Bachelor of Science in Geoinformatics with Honours - 7.
+Bachelor of Geomatics Engineering with Honours - 8.
+Bachelor of Science in Land Administration and Development with Honours - 9.
+Bachelor of Real Estate with Honours